Introduction Series: What is the Memorial Commission?

 Section 27 of R.A.
 No. 10368 states that “The powers and functions of the Commission shall be assumed by the Board of Trustees….”.
 Further, the Commission shall be attached to the CHR for budgetary and administrative purposes.
 The operating budget of the Commission shall be appropriated from the General Appropriations Act.

 Some elements in this logo also pay tribute to other symbols.
 The blue background is reminiscent of the color of the United Nations, which declared the universality of human rights in 1948.
-The eight branches radiating within the flower are inspired by the rays of the sun in the Philippine flag.
+The eight branches radiating within the flower draw inspiration from the rays of the sun in the Philippine flag.

 Photo: From “Republic Act No. 10766,” Senate of the Philippines, April 19, 2016, accessed, July 22, 2022,